robdodson/spock-cli/README.md

 ## What's next?

 **Enable ES6 modules with Babel**
 This is the next thing I want to add.
-I believe Babel rewrites `import` to something like `_require` so I need to tweak the underlying system to look for these.
+Babel rewrites `import` to `require` so it should "just work" but I need to figure out when and how to selectively Babel only your files.

 **Performance**
 Currently I'm doing all sorts of slow things like writing, and rewriting files because this was the easiest way to prove that this would even work.
 It could use a major perf/code review, lots of cleanup, and maybe should be doing transforms using streams instead of writing files.